|Back to Back Issues Page|

 Fermented cabbage dishes such as kimchi also have compounds that may be helpful in preventing certain types of cancer.
 Kimchi is also known to lower blood cholesterol levels.

-You can use kimchi as a side dish for your meat, poultry, or fish meals.
-You can also flavor soups or stews with this spicy condiment.
+Use kimchi as a side dish for your meat, poultry, or fish meals.
+You can also flavor soups and stews with this spicy condiment.

 Please make sure there is no MSG in the kimchi that you purchase at your grocery stores - a lot of brands include this neurotoxin which is a brain killer.

-The amount of salt used in veggie or fruit ferments can be reduced or even eliminated if whey or celery juice is added to the "pickling" solution.
+The amount of salt used in a veggie or fruit ferment can be reduced or even eliminated if whey or fresh celery juice is added to the "pickling" solution.

-Whey is an inoculant that is rich in lactic acid producing bacteria which reduces the time needed for sufficient amounts of lactic acid to be produced for a successful ferment.
+Whey is an inoculant that's rich in lactic acid producing bacteria which reduces the time needed for sufficient amounts of lactic acid to be produced for a successful ferment.

 The use of whey will result in a more consistent ferment.
-You can also use something like sauerkraut juice to inoculate your ferment - to replace whey.
+You can also use something like sauerkraut juice to inoculate your ferment to replace the whey.